brug-be/railsgirls_guide/leading_introduction.md

 # What will we do?

-We will start by building a simple page with info about yourself.
-Further on, we will style it and animate it.
-Then we will slowly feel some pain and understand the need for automation: this is the point where we will move on to Ruby and Ruby on Rails.
+-> We will start by building a simple page with info about yourself (HTML)

+-> Further on, we will style it and animate it (CSS + JS)

+-> Then we will slowly feel some pain and understand the need for automation: this is the point where we will move on to Ruby and Ruby on Rails (Ruby + Ruby on Rails).